chinmaynema/chinmaynema.github.io/Destinations.md

 - <a href="https://onetriptoanother.com/Thattekere-Lake">Thattekere Lake</a>
 - <a href="https://onetriptoanother.com/Shivanasamudra">Shivanasamudra</a>

-Besides destinations, I have also shared some posts to help you plan your travels.
+Besides places, I have also written some posts to help you plan your travels.
 Sharing that list below:

 - <a href="https://onetriptoanother.com/One-Day-Trips-From-Bangalore">One Day Trips From Bangalore</a>
 - <a href="https://onetriptoanother.com/Travel-Checklist">Travel Checklist</a>